Three vehicles taken in broad daylight from Wichita car dealership

 The dealership estimates $92,000 worth of inventory was taken.
 DeFalco said he’s not sure if the suspect was working alone or had help but said the entire ordeal is frustrating.

 Police have recovered the missing Escalade.
-The dealership tells KSN it has recovered the Jeep but are still looking for the Dodge Challenger.
+The dealership tells KSN it has been recovered the Jeep, but they are still looking for the Dodge Challenger.